When to buy nursing bras? This is a question we are often asked and the answer is surprisingly simple.

 Once the breasts have stabilized it is safe to wear a cupped sized bra, this may include a flexible wire option.

-A flexible wired bra will give you added support and a flattering shape.
+A flexi-wire nursing bra will give you added support and a flattering shape.
 The flexible nature of the wire is designed to move with your body and is much more comfortable than a rigid wire found in mainstream bras.

 Contour cupped bras can be made from foam or a spacer fabric.